Sites of Interest

 Start with a medium sized cooking pot with lid.
 I like to cook 3 1/2 cups of dried beans at a time.
 Measure out the beans and spread them out on a clean, flat surface, then sort through them and discard any stones or shriveled beans.

-Cover the beans with 1 to 2 inches of water (see photo below … it is hard to see the water line in the photo).
+Cover the beans with 1 to 2 inches of water.
+Add as much water as you want.
+You can’t add too much water at this step.
 Place the lid on the pot and set the beans in the refrigerator and allow to soak overnight.

 Place the pot over a flame and bring water to a boil, then reduce to a very low flame.
 Allow to cook for 2 1/2 to 3 hours.